-Lucy is a solicitor in the human rights department, assisting Tessa Gregory.
+Lucy is an senior associate solicitor in the human rights department, assisting Tessa Gregory.
 Lucy’s practice combines both public and private law claims, and her cases involve a range of human rights issues.

 Prior to joining Leigh Day, Lucy worked in the civil liberties department of Hodge, Jones & Allen, where she worked on actions against the police and the Ministry of Defence and on public inquiries.
 She also represented families at inquests involving deaths in custody or in prison.